In this article, we are discussing what to do after an earthquake?

 After medical assistance has arrived, the next step that must be taken includes checking for further damages and probable hazards.
 The things that must be considered can be listed as follows:

 a.
 The checking of utilities must always be done by using a flashlight only.
-Main electrical line must be switched off.
+The main electrical line must be switched off.

 b.
 Fire hazard must be immediately encountered.
 Any lighted fire must be put off as soon as possible.

 c.
 Any possibility of gas leaks must be checked.
 If a gas leak due to broken pipes or odour is suspected, the main valve must be switched off.